hantsy/jakartaee10-sandbox/docs/rest.md

 * Java SE Bootstrap API
 * The long-awaited standard Multipart API

-Let's explore the features by examples.
+Let's explore these features by examples.

 ## Bootstrap API

-Like the CDI Bootstrap API to host a CDI container in Java SE environment, Jakarta REST Bootstrap API provides similar API to serve a Jaxrs application on embedded servers.
+Like the CDI Bootstrap API to host a CDI container in Java SE environment, Jakarta REST Bootstrap API provides similar API to serve a Jaxrs application in embedded servers.

 ### Creating Java SE Project